There’s one level in this underground dungeon that can only be seen, but not accessed, by the public.

 As indicated by the announcement, the elevator didn’t stop on this floor, and from what we could see of it, it didn’t appear to be intended for public use.
 Although it was brightly lit, there was no sign of life there, making it seem like a foreboding area in a zombie game, where the undead might burst through the door at any moment.

 Looking closer at the sign on the door reveals the reason for its existence, as we could make out the words “変電設備” (“Electrical Substation Equipment“).
-This indicates that B3 is actually a floor dedicated to equipment that supports the underground workings of the station.
-Substations are facilities that convert high-voltage electricity sent from the power company into a voltage that can be used at stations and on trains.
-Stations consume a huge amount of electricity, running the subway, turning on the lights, and operating the escalators… and the beating heart of it all is housed on the mystery B3 floor.
+Substations are facilities that convert high-voltage electricity sent from the power company into a voltage that can be used at stations and on trains, so the B3 level appears to be dedicated to equipment that supports the underground workings of the station.
+Stations consume a huge amount of electricity, running the subway, operating the lights and escalators…and the beating heart of it all is housed on the mystery B3 floor.

-While ordinary members of the public aren’t able to access this level, it needs to be accessed by maintenance workers, who likely have a way of bypassing the normal controls, either through a special key, code or prior permission from station staff, hence the existence of the B3 button.
+While ordinary members of the public aren’t able to access this level, it does need to be accessed by maintenance workers, who likely have a way of bypassing the normal controls, either through a special key, code or prior permission from station staff, hence the existence of the B3 button.

 Photos ©SoraNews24